Have you considered doing a home swap as a way to save money while seeing the world?

 I’ve been all over the world with home exchanges.
 We did annual ski trips and have been to all the typical ski towns in the US, plus San Diego, Miami, Chicago, and New York City several times.
 Internationally, I’ve done exchanges in Sydney, New Zealand, Paris, Nice, and all over France, Spain, Argentina, and Ecuador.
 I use the HomeExchange platform.

 Have you continued to do home exchanges over the last couple of years?

 Yes, I’ve done them in Argentina where I reside part of the year.
 It’s definitely starting to open up again worldwide and I’m getting a lot more offers than I did during 2020 and 2021.

-You will tell us much more during your speaker session on March 9th, but for now, what is one important tip you can share for solo travelers considering setting up their first home swap or exchange?
+What is one important tip you can share for solo travelers considering setting up their first home swap or exchange?

 If you’re super picky and want things a certain way, home exchanging may not be for you.
 If you are used to a hotel experience where everything is just so, you might be disappointed when the kitchen isn’t clean and spotless.
 For instance, I’ve found old leftover food in the fridge.
 Just throw it out and don’t worry about it.
 Push their things to the back and put in what you buy.

 The key to a successful exchange is to be flexible and adventurous.
 You’ll be pleasantly surprised at the amazing places you can visit that you might not have been able to afford otherwise.
 It’s been a life-changing experience for me.
 I look forward to sharing my experiences and lessons learned and answering everyone’s questions next week.

 For much more on home swaps and how you, too can see the world on a budget while living like a local, members can watch the recording of our chat with Jill Collins here.
 Not a member yet?
 Join the Solo Traveler Insiders here.
 You can try it out for a month and enjoy all the benefits with no obligation to continue if it's not for you.